-- Unless otherwise noted, the business address of each of our shareholders is 11755 Wilshire Blvd., Suite 2320, Los Angeles, California 00025 - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination, or earlier at the option of the holder thereof, as described in the section entitled "Description of Securities." - (3) These Class B ordinary shares are held directly by CWAM LC Sponsor LLC.
+- (1) Based on 28,750,000 ordinary shares outstanding as of March 30, 2022, including 23,000,000 Class A ordinary shares (including those Class A ordinary shares comprising a portion of a Unit) and 5,750,000 Class B ordinary shares.
+Ordinary shareholders of record are entitled to one vote for each share held on all matters to be voted on by stockholders.
+Only holders of our Class B ordinary shares will have the right to elect all of our directors prior to the consummation of our initial business combination. - (2) Unless otherwise noted, the business address of each of the following entities or individuals is 11755 Wilshire Blvd., Suite 2320, Los Angeles, California 90025. - (3) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination, or earlier at the option of the holder thereof. - (4) These Class B ordinary shares are held directly by CWAM LC Sponsor LLC.
 CWAM LC Sponsor LLC is owned by three members, the largest of which, Learn Capital, LLC, holds a 50% interest.
 Robert Hutter is the sole member of Learn Capital, LLC.
 The non-member manager of CWAM LC Sponsor LLC is ABF Manager LLC.
 Adam Fisher is the sole member of ABF Manager LLC.
 Accordingly, each of Learn Capital, LLC, Robert Hutter, Adam Fisher, and ABF Manager LLC may be deemed to beneficially own the Class B ordinary shares held directly by CWAM LC Sponsor LLC.
 Each of Learn Capital, LLC, Robert Hutter, Adam Fisher, and ABF Manager LLC disclaims beneficial ownership of such shares except to the extent, if any, of his or its pecuniary interest therein.